Onattukara: 15th – 18th century

 In 1743, Odanad was bordered by the feudal states of Pandalam, Thekkumkur, Elayadath, Vadakkumkur, Purakkad and Thrikkunnapuzha, according to records left by Julius Valentin van Gollenesse, Commander of Dutch Malabar at the time.

-Odanad was demarcated from Vadakkumkur by the southern road from the Kandiyoor Sree Mahadeva Temple, which formed Odanad's western border with Vadakkumkur.
-The eastern half of the temple was under the jurisdiction of Vadakkumkur, while the western half was in Odanad.

-Following the annexation of Quilon by King Marthanda Varma of the newly established Kingdom of Travancore, Odanad organised a confederacy to liberate Quilon and restore its ruler.
-The Northern Alliance of Odanad, Purakkad, Vadakkumkur, and Cochin succeeded in retaking Quilon and restoring its ruler.
-When the ruler of Quilon died in 1734, Odanad claimed the territory by virtue of adoption and immediately took possession of it.
-Travancore still claimed Quilon for itself and war broke out in 1739.
-The Queen of Elayadath, restored by the Dutch Empire, attacked Travancore from the east, while Odanad moved in from the north and the Dutch landed in the south.
-Travancore made quick work of the untrained levies of Elayadath and, turning south, inflicted a crushing defeat on the Dutch in the Battle of Colachel.
-After failing to hold the Kilimanoor Fort in 1742, the forces of Odanad were chased back to the walls of their capital.
-The defeated ruler signed a separate peace agreement, the Treaty of Mannar, according to which Odanad became a tributary of Travancore and ceded it more than half of its territories.

 By 1746, Odanad had been persuaded by the Dutch to take up the leadership of a new confederation which included Chembakassery, Thekkumkur and Purakkad.
 In this fourth war known as Battle of Purakkad between the states, Odanad was again defeated and its territories finally annexed to Travancore.

 Politics

 Government

 Odanad was controlled by Nair lords, among whom the ruler of Kayamkulam was the most prominent.

 Foreign relations

 Odanad maintained friendly relations with the Portuguese and the Dutch empires since the 16th century.

 Military

 Odanadu Dynasty was one of the strongest Military powered state in ancient Kerala.
 One among the strongest and brave army power, Kayamkulam provided mortal support to the surrounding local states and helped them to lead war against their rivals.

 The identity Weapon was " Double side sharpen Sword" commonly called Kayamkulam Vaal.